 Some of his wins were against but not limited to: Harry Greb, George Chip, Kid Norfolk, Battling Levinsky, and Georges Carpentier.

 Jeannette was a real-life ironman who seemed to fight harder as the fight got rougher.
 With a great jab and well-rounded skills, he was a tough match for anyone.
 If you add in his cast iron chin he became a nightmare.
-Heavyweight champion Jack Johnson refused to face Jeanette in a long route fight, while the champion admitted his style was too hard for him to solve.
-Jeanette knew his trade so well that many in his and later eras asked for Jeanette’s advice and help in training.
+Heavyweight champion Jack Johnson refused to face Jeanette in a long-route fight, while the champion admitted his style was too hard for him to solve.
+Jeanette knew his trade so well that many in his and later eras asked for Jeanette’s advice and helped in training.

 Some of his wins were against but not limited to: Sam Langford, Sam McVey, Sandy Ferguson, Georges Carpentier, and Jeff Clark.

-Some of his wins were against but not limited to: Ever Hammer, Johnny Dundee, George ‘KO’ Chaney, Richie Mitchell, and Rocky Kansas.
+Some of his wins were against but not limited to Ever Hammer, Johnny Dundee, George ‘KO’ Chaney, Richie Mitchell, and Rocky Kansas.

 Ramey tore into the professional boxing scene from the very beginning of his career and didn’t slow down until his retirement nearly 12 years later.
 During his career he was ranked in the top 10 of the lightweight division in nearly every year he fought but never got a shot at the lightweight title.
 He beat numerous champions in his career and was a clear threat to anyone in the division.

-Some of his wins were against but not limited to: Lew Jenkins, Cocoa Kid, Tony Canzoneri, Benny Bass, and Chino Alvarez.
+Some of his wins were against but were not limited to: Lew Jenkins, Cocoa Kid, Tony Canzoneri, Benny Bass, and Chino Alvarez.

 Bivins wreaked havoc in every weight class he fought in, which started at middleweight and ended at heavyweight.
 In his 15-year career he conquered many of his era’s world champions and many more Hall of Famers.
 He didn’t shy aware from many of his era’s deadliest punchers either, some of which weren’t world champions or hall of famers but certainly could make it on a longer version of this list of uncrowned fighters.
 Some of his wins were against but not limited to; Archie Moore, Charley Burley, Lloyd Marshall, Gus Lesnevich, and Ezzard Charles.

-Some of his wins were against but not limited to: Henry Armstrong, Chalky Wright, Allie Stolz, Ike Williams, and Leo Rodak.
+Some of his wins were against but were not limited to: Henry Armstrong, Chalky Wright, Allie Stolz, Ike Williams, and Leo Rodak.

-Some of his wins were against but not limited to: Joe Jeanette, Billy Miske, Tiger Flowers, Battling Siki, and Jack Blackburn.
+Some of his wins were against but not limited to Joe Jeanette, Billy Miske, Tiger Flowers, Battling Siki, and Jack Blackburn.

 Marshall was a strong and heavy-handed terror in the ring.
 Some of the avoided men in Marshall’s era were happy to steer clear of him and for good reason.
 Marshall’s skills and merciless assault made him a fan favorite and an obvious choice for champions to ignore.
 To add to his troubles, Marshall had the misfortune of fighting at a time when shady characters (like the mob) had their hands in boxing, which effected many boxers, including him early in his career.